yegor256/crumbs/README.md

 \end{document}
 ```

 If you want to contribute yourself, make a fork, then create a branch,
 then run `make` in the root directory.
 It should compile everything without errors.
 If not, submit an issue and wait.
 Otherwise, make your changes and then run `make` again.
 If the build is
 still clean, submit a pull request.

-Copyright (c) 2021-2025 Yegor Bugayenko, MIT License